Areas of Expertise

 Publications & Presentations

 Hallett, Michael A. (Editor).
 1997.
 Activism and Marginalization in the AIDS Crisis.
-New York: Haworth Press.**
+New York: Routledge.**

 Hallett, Michael A. and Dennis J. Palumbo.
 1993.
 U.S. Criminal Justice Interest Groups: Institutional Profiles.
 Westport, CT: Greenwood Press.**